cassaundra/groupname/README.md

 ## Usage

 To build and run, use `cargo run --release -- names.txt`.
-Or, run a compiled binary with `namesort names.txt`.
+Or, run a compiled binary with `groupname names.txt`.

 Use `--length n` for lengths longer than 1.
 For example, `--length 2` would produce buckets like `[Ic-Qu]`.

 ## TODO

+- Piping support
+- Design/document a library
-- Output to formats nice for piping.
+- Parse CSV and other formats
+- Unit tests